 - Learn about Iowa’s history at the State Historical Building of Iowa– For those days that are too cold to even go sledding, the Historical Building is an interactive spot to go to while away the afternoon or at least a few hours.
 The museum offers visitors the chance to learn about Iowa’s history starting with life before the settlers through modern times with an exhibit devoted to Ragbrai.
 The First in the Nation exhibit is a great way to have a more hands on understanding of Iowa being the first in the nation with our caucus and how we effect the rest of the country with who we pick as our top candidates.
 Admission is free for everyone.

 - Go Swimming at Urbandale’s Indoor Pool– Don’t let the fact that it’s cold outside keep you from swimming this winter.
 The Urbandale indoor swimming pool is open from 1pm-4pm on Saturdays and Sundays so you can spend a few hours pretending it’s still summer outside while you swim away your worries.
-They offer special events during the season like Turkey Baseball in the pool on November 22 and a snowball fight on December 28.
-There’s also different water fitness classes to choose from for those wanting to do deep water toning or water aerobics.
+There’s different water fitness classes to choose from for those wanting to do deep water toning or water aerobics.
 Admission is $4 for everyone over the age of 3.

 - Climb the walls at Climb Iowa– This is an awesome spot to take your family when you’re getting cabin fever or everyone needs somewhere to go to burn off some excess energy but you don’t want to be outdoors to do it.
 Climb Iowa has 10,000 square feet and over 200 routes to choose from.
 There’s also a fitness room and yoga studio for those scared of heights or who want to get their workout in with their feet firmly on the ground.
 A day pass costs $16 and the daily rental gear package is the best bet for $10 since it includes a harness, rental shoes to use, chalk bag and a belay device.